emard/ulx3s_c64/README.md

     import osd

+Onboard buttons act as joystick.
+To change joystick ports:

+    osd.run.ctrl(0)
+    osd.run.ctrl(4)

-Press all 4 cursor buttons to open OSD window and select a PRG file, navigate and press cursor right button at PRG file, it will be uploaded and started.
+Press all 4 onboard cursor buttons to open OSD window and select a PRG file, navigate and press cursor right button at PRG file, it will be uploaded and started.